Separation Anxiety in Dogs: Signs, Cause, Etiology, and Management

 If these signs appear, it is important to address the issue before they escalate to more severe behaviours.

-A differential diagnosis is essential to exclude medical conditions that mimic behavioural symptoms in geriatric dogs, including urinary tract infections, gastrointestinal disorders, endocrine dysfunctions, and cognitive declines (Overall, 2013).
+A differential diagnosis is essential to exclude medical conditions that mimic behavioural symptoms in older dogs.
+Conditions such as urinary tract infections, gastrointestinal disorders, endocrine dysfunctions, and cognitive declines must be considered (Overall, 2013).
 Video surveillance is increasingly recommended as an objective tool for confirming the timing and intensity of behaviour (Blackwell et al., 2016).

 Evidence-Based Strategies to Manage Separation Anxiety